rajcspsg/Mehawk/docs/technicalities.md

 It is however supposed to be possible to carry out some actions using the command-line interface.

 For now:
-  - Executing some queries and mofifications on the config.
+  - Executing some queries and modifications on the config.
   - Sending commands to the running notification and overlay daemon.

 ### Plugin support

-For now it is unclear if support for each platform is going to be implemented with plugins (luajit) or directly in C++.
+For now it is unclear if support for each platform is going to be implemented with plugins (luajit/cyber/buzz/steel/X) or directly in C++.

 ### Hot-reloadable config